ryannhally/CS390GitTutorialResubmission/README.md

 ### Install GIT
 If you don't have GIT installed or aren't sure, please follow the instructions below.
-If you already have Git, you make skip to the next section titled "Set up Git".
+If you already have Git, you may skip to the next section titled "Set up Git".

 1. Open terminal